Goodbye 2025 and good riddance!

 Although Mamdani seems to be out of the presidental running, he could become New York state's next governor.

-There are more politicians with big asperations, now plotting their next move.
+There are also other politicians with big asperations, now plotting their next moves.

 At age 41, Vice President JD Vance, a Republican and a Catholic convert, is married to Usha, age 39, a Hindu, with whom he has 3 children.
-He now seems to have set his sights on the US presidency.
-Though also a Republican, would he actually be a cruel as Trump, or as indifferent to the human impact of his decisions?
-We need a president who seeks the wellbeing of all citizens and even of opponents both here and all around the world.
+He now seems to have set his sights squarely on the US presidency.
+Though a Republican, would he actually be as cruel as Trump, or as indifferent to the human impact of his decisions?
+We do need a president who seeks the wellbeing of all citizens, even of opponents both here and all around the world.

-And then there is Gavin Newsom, California's Democratic governor, age 58, who might also want to be president and has no time to waste.
+Then there is Gavin Newsom, California's Democratic governor, age 58, who might also want to become president and has no time to waste.

-Childcare is a major issue for American women, who no longer want to stay home caring for the kids, although paid childcare is usually performed by women, so other women are likely to be caring for the kids.
-Female caregivers are actually preferable, as having adult men caring for vulnerable unrelated small children often doesn't work out well, as was discussed earlier on this platform.
+Childcare remains a major issue for American women, who no longer want to stay home with the kids, although paid childcare is usually performed by other women, Female caregivers are actually preferable, as having adult men caring for vulnerable unrelated small children often doesn't work out well, as was discussed earlier on this platform.
 It may be a matter of culture combined with testosterone.
 Women produce some testosterone, as well as the female hormone estrogen that may help counteract it.
 But men have so much more testosterone, perhaps as nature intended, incentivizing them to seek out mostly female sex partners to keep humankind always reproducing.

 On these pages.
 I have already mentioned how putting lone men in charge of caring for young kids of either or both genders is not advisable, especially when they are not their own children.
 At least that has been my long experience as a mother, social worker, childcare licensing worker, and researcher on the subject.
 Women need to provide most paid care for small kids, perhaps together with some men serving with them as male role models.